harpooncorp/docs/docs/source/features.rst

 ConfigMap Element
 -----------------
 The config map element is a visual representation of Kubernetes ConfigMaps.
-A ConfigMap in Kubernetes is a Key/Value pair (refer to figure 20).
+A ConfigMap in Kubernetes is a Key/Value pair.
 ConfigMap elements can only be attached to git or container elements.
 When a ConfigMap element is attached to a git or container element, it modifies the deployment descriptor for the relevant Kubernetes pod that is already deployed in the Kubernetes cluster and then executes a command in Kubernetes to update the configuration for that deployment using the Kubernetes API.
 Much like the Container deployments,